Comparison

 SafetyWing vs Genki: which nomad health insurance fits you

-Published:
+Published: · Updated:

 Ask long-term travellers what to buy for health cover on the road and two names keep coming up: SafetyWing and Genki.
-From the outside they look like twins — flexible monthly subscriptions you can start while you are already abroad and cancel the moment you stop moving.
+From the outside they look like twins, flexible monthly subscriptions you can start while you are already abroad and cancel the moment you stop moving.
 Look underneath, though, and they are not quite the same product.
 That gap is the whole point of this comparison.

 Side by side

-Feature SafetyWing Genki
+| Feature | SafetyWing | Genki |

-Visa proof suitability Often accepted, but check the minimum coverage a specific visa demands Explorer more likely to meet stricter visa minimums and named-cover rules Some nomad visas demand a minimum coverage amount, repatriation cover, or validity in the destination country.
-Match the policy to the consulate’s exact wording before you apply.
+| Visa proof suitability | Often accepted; Complete’s higher limits clear stricter rules more easily estimate | Native more likely to clear strict minimum-coverage and named-benefit rules Some nomad visas demand a minimum coverage amount, repatriation cover, or validity in the destination country.
+The health tiers (Complete and Native) clear those more often than the travel tiers.
+Match the policy to the consulate’s exact wording before you apply. estimate |

 Which to pick when

 You are a healthy traveller who lives abroad most of the time, wants a low monthly cost, and mainly needs cover for accidents and acute illness rather than routine care.
-Both products fit that life.
-At this level the call usually comes down to price for your exact age and region, the currency you’d rather pay in — USD or EUR — and which claims process you trust more.
+Both travel tiers fit that life.
+At this level the call usually comes down to price for your exact age and region, the currency you’d rather pay in (USD or EUR) and which claims process you trust more.
+Two tie-breakers worth knowing: Genki expects you to already hold long-term health cover underneath Traveler, and Traveler stops at twelve months, where SafetyWing Essential simply keeps rolling.

 How to read this comparison

 We don’t earn a commission on either, so nothing here is nudging you toward one or the other.
 The right pick is simply the one whose actual policy wording fits your age, your route, your home-country pattern, and any visa rule you have to satisfy.
-Read that wording before you subscribe — the marketing page is never the contract.
+Read that wording before you subscribe.
+The marketing page is never the contract.

 Frequently asked questions